dbzl-project11/dbzl-project11.github.io/rules/leagueWide.md

 - Any team with a healing grab rotated in that week is banned from Eternal Life
     - Characters with these moves include:
         - Cell (Only applies to a form where he can gain health from grabs)

+- Teams with 2 or more healing transformations are banned as a team from Eternal life.
+For teams with only 1 healing transformation, only that character with the transformation is banned from Eternal Life
+    - Teams currently impacted:
+        - Androids (Cell)
+        - Cold Kingdom (Frieza and Cooler)

 - Any Super Saiyan may not start above SSJ1.
 The exceptions are
     - GT Goku (He may start in any form from SSJ3 and below),
-    - SS4 Vegeta (since this is his only option for starting form)
+    - SS4 Vegeta (since this is his only form)

 - Any character with a giant form (That has a permanent brick wall) may not start in that giant form.
 There are no exceptions.